Vector

 #> [1] 0

-#> Error in attr(x, "y") <- 1: attempt to set an attribute on NULL
+#> Error in attr(x, "y") <- 1: attempt to set an attribute on NULLtwo common uses of NULL:

 To represent an empty vector (a vector of length zero) of arbitrary type.